citrusframework/citrus/src/manual/actions-send.md

 </testcase>
 ```

+The message name is optional and defines the message identifier in the local message store.
+This message name is very useful when accessing the message content later on during the test case.
+The local message store is handled per test case and contains all exchanged messages.
 The sample uses both header and payload as message parts to send.
 In both parts you can use variable definitions (see **${text}** and **${messageId}**).
 So first of all let us recap what variables do.
 Test variables are defined at the very beginning of the test case and are valid throughout all actions that take place in the test.
 This means that actions can simply reference a variable by the expression ***${variable-name}*** .

 **Tip**